 - With just two ingredients, it comes together in less than 10 minutes.

-- It’s an inexpensive and healthier alternative to store-bought cocktail syrups.
+- It’s an easy homemade alternative to many store-bought cocktail syrups.

 What is simple syrup?